MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 ### Interface Hierarchy

-The **Interface Hierarchy** section allows the developer to easily access several key properties of the User Interface such as it's **Placeholders** and main **Window**.
-This section can be used to access the individual elements (views) that make up the user interface and the adjust the way that they are nested by dragging them around within the hierarchy.
+The **Interface Hierarchy** section allows the developer to easily access several key properties of the user interface such as its **Placeholders** and main **Window**.
+This section can be used to access the individual elements (views) that make up the user interface and to adjust the way they are nested by dragging them around within the hierarchy.

 <a name="Interface_Editor" />

 ### Interface Editor

-The **Interface Editor** section provides the surface on which the User Interface is graphically laid out.
+The **Interface Editor** section provides the surface on which the user interface is graphically laid out.
 Drag elements from the **Library** section of the **Properties & Utilities** section to create the design.
 As user interface elements (views) are added to the design surface, they will be added to the **Interface Hierarchy** section in the order that they appear in the **Interface Editor**.

 <a name="Properties_Utilities" />